STealthy-and-haSTy/SublimeScraps/session_cleaner/README.md

 In order to use this script, you must have Python 3 installed on your computer, since this is an external script and not a Sublime plugin.
-Additionally, make sure that Sublime isn't running while you run the script, since the session file is persisted to disk on exit, which will make Sublime restore its in- memory version of the session.
+Additionally, make sure that Sublime isn't running while you run the script, since the session file is persisted to disk on exit, which will make Sublime restore its in-memory version of the session.

 If you're not running a Portable version of Sublime, you can just run the script directly in the manner that you would normally execute a Python script